Mary Patten

 ,

 Mary Patten is a visual artist, video-maker, writer, educator, and long-time political activist.
-For years, Patten has led or participated in many public collaborations and actions including Chicago Torture Justice Memorials, ACT UP Chicago, the Madame Binh Graphics Collective, and Feel Tank Chicago – to reclaim a “utopia of the everyday,” a way of being together in the world that allows for anger, joy, and reparative visions.
-Patten has exhibited and screened work for over thirty years in many artist-run and alternative spaces, university museums, and international film / video festivals, including the Contemporary Art Museum / Houston, Tufts University Art Galleries, Cooper Union, Schomburg Center for Research in Black Culture, Artists Space Books & Talks, threewalls, Interference Archive, VOX Populi, Shedhalle / Zürich, Chicago Cultural Center, Randolph St. Gallery, Creative Time (with Feel Tank Chicago), Fales Special Collections at NYU, the New Museum, University of Memphis Art Museum, Kunstverein and Kunsthaus (Hamburg), Rotterdam International Film Festival, London and Hong Kong Lesbian and Gay Film Festivals, MIX/NYC, and Women in the Director’s Chair.
-Patten’s book, Revolution as an Eternal Dream: the Exemplary Failure of the Madame Binh Graphics Collective, was published by Half Letter Press in 2011, and essays on AIDS activism and art-making have been published in Art AIDS America Chicago and The Passionate Camera.
-In 2021, as part of Chicago Torture Justice Memorials, Patten received a grant from the Arts for Justice Fund, and an “Artist as Activist” fellowship from the Robert Rauschenberg Foundation in 2017.
-Patten has also been awarded many individual artist grants, fellowships, and residencies, including from the Illinois Arts Council, Artadia, and the National Endowment for the Arts.
-Since 1993 Patten has been teaching in the Film, Video, New Media, and Animation Department at the School of the Art Institute of Chicago.
+For years, Patten has led or participated in many public collaborations and actions including Chicago Torture Justice Memorials, ACT UP Chicago, the Madame Binh Graphics Collective, Feel Tank Chicago, Artists’ Call Against Intervention in Central America and the Caribbean, and community mural-making.
+Patten has exhibited and screened work for over forty years in artist-run, experimental, and alternative spaces, museums, and international film / video festivals, including the Brooklyn Museum, Contemporary Art Museum / Houston, Tufts University Art Galleries, Cooper Union, Schomburg Center for Research in Black Culture, threewalls, Interference Archive, VOX Populi, Shedhalle / Zürich, Chicago Cultural Center, Randolph St. Gallery, Creative Time (with Feel Tank Chicago), Fales Special Collections at NYU, the New Museum, University of Memphis Art Museum, Kunstverein and Kunsthaus (Hamburg), Rotterdam International Film Festival, London and Hong Kong Lesbian and Gay Film Festivals, MIX/NYC, Women in the Director’s Chair, and the Gene Siskel Film Center.
+Writings include Revolution as an Eternal Dream: the exemplary failure of the Madame Binh Graphics Collective, and visual essays for Art AIDS America Chicago, The Passionate Camera, Radical Teacher, and WhiteWalls.

 www.marypatten.com